reidmefirst/S4x17CTF/README.md

 Players can learn a bit about SDR decoding on this challenge, and can break a very simple encryption algorithm.
 Players really seemed to enjoy this challenge during the CTF, much to the Judge's chagrin -- the Judge Pager was beeping constantly on Day 1 and Day 2 of the contest.

+This challenge couldn't have been done without help from Stephen Hilt, who tossed around ideas for adding encryption.
+You can find a research paper by him @ Trend Micro detailing the use of legacy pagers in SCADA/ICS/Medical systems.